 - Compulsory (grunnskóli) - 6-16 years of age.

-- Higher Education or University (háskóli) – For those that have completed upper-secondary school and have a "students" degree or the equivalent.
+- Higher Education or University (háskóli) – For those that have completed upper-secondary school and have a degree from upper-secondary school or the equivalent.

 When you register your child for school you should have the following information:

 - Name and ID number of the child

 - Proof of a medical examination

 - Proof of having received all necessary vaccinations

 The transition into the Icelandic school system may take time, and may be difficult.
 It is important to remember that children may experience culture shock just as adults do.
 Parents are the best advocates for their children, so do not be afraid to ask questions or express concerns.
 It is a good idea to be in regular contact with your child's teacher and headmaster.
 If communication is restricted because of language, ask that an interpreter be provided.
 The schools are legally required to provide interpreters if they are needed.
 The Reykjavik education service center has recently published an information booklet about the school system in 14 languages.

 Education at the upper-secondary level is free but students pay a registration fee and the cost of textbooks.
 Students in vocational education also pay a materials fee.
 Education at this level is not compulsory but all students that have completed this level of education have the right to enter university.
 The school year is 9 months long and is divided into autumn and spring terms and traditionally takes 3-4 years to complete.
 Some schools offer summer school programs, evening programs and adult programs.
 Upper-secondary schools are not assigned to certain neighborhoods, so students are free to apply to whichever school they choose.

 Applicants might not get accepted for their first choice, so it is a good idea to have a few choices in mind.
 When choosing a school, shop around, ask questions, visit the school and take a tour, and then decide which one best suits your needs.
 Not all schools have programmes tailored to newly arrived immigrants.